 For instance, high fructose corn syrup, something commonly found in myriad processed foods and beverages, has an absolute plethora of health problems associated with it, ranging from hypertension to diabetes to kidney stones.
 Then there’s another study that illustrates that emulsifiers used in food packaging can increase intestinal permeability (aka “leaky gut”), which leads to a host of inflammatory and other disorders.

 And that’s just two studies.
 I could write another 600 words on the studies that show the ravages of other processed ingredients.
 Easy.

 The bottom line: if it’s in a box or bag, it’s been processed.
-Processing means the food and/or packaging has undergone some industrial treatment to improve shelf life, color, smell, taste or appearance.
+Processing means the food and/or packaging has undergone some industrial treatment to improve shelf life, color, smell, taste or appearance (learn more from Roberts Technology Group).
 These are engineered foods: hyperpalatable, incredibly shelf- and transit-stable, and they’re frankenfoods, and you want nothing to do with them if you want to get your health under control.
 I cannot stress this enough.

 All this technology is great for processed food companies, but not so great for you.

 Here’s another useful rule of thumb: the center aisles of supermarkets are filled with processed foods.
 The edges, the out perimeter, not so much.
 If you get the lion’s share of your food from the perimeter of the grocery store, you’re off to a good start.